 - All applicants are advised to determine whether this program meets requirements for licensure in the state where they live.
 See the Commission on Dietetic Registration website for contact information for state licensing boards.

-The Dietetic Internship Progrram will send an email to admitted students with specific information pertaining to enrollment in and completion of the capstone program.
+The Dietetic Internship Program will send an email to students who match with UW Health Dietetic Internship with specific information pertaining to admission, enrollment in and completion of the capstone program.

 - Courses must have a grade of C or better to be accepted